 Our clients believe diversity is a business imperative – and so do we.
 We work actively to ensure we field diverse teams.
 We prepare a “balanced scorecard” annually for each of our global business units.
 This report analyzes performance in the recruitment, retention and promotion of women, minority and LGBT lawyers, as well as client team composition.
 It is delivered by our senior management along with a set of recommendations for improvement.
 Through our Rising Leaders Program, each member of our Board and Management Committee sponsors a rising star with a diverse background, to help foster his or her advancement to leadership in our firm.
 We hold an annual professional development forum for in-house counsel featuring our diverse talent.
 Each fall we dedicate a day we call Dive/In to dialogue about inclusiveness.
 Clients often join us for Dive/In through events in our offices worldwide.
 And to help attract more veterans into private practice, we created our nation’s only Veterans’ Legal Career Fair, an event held annually in Washington, D.C.
 At the 2016 career fair, more than 30 law firms and dozens of corporate legal departments interviewed more than 150 candidates.
 To learn more, please visit Diversity & Inclusion @Orrick.

 Jobs Referral Network

 We’re also committed to helping our clients connect with great talent.
 Our Jobs Referral Network helps our clients who are looking for talent connect with a broader network, including Orrick alumni and our extended community.
-To learn more, please contact Catherine Zinn, our Chief Client Relationship Officer.
+To learn more, please visit our Orrick Alumni page.